europace/thirty/README.md

 ### `inject`

-`inject` is a middleware that provides lightweight dependency injection with the possibility of circular dependencies.
+`inject` is a middleware that provides lightweight dependency injection.

 In order to create a dependency injection container, just define an object, where its properties refer to factory methods.